Atelier User Guide

 MCP Servers

-MCP (Model Context Protocol) servers extend the AI build pipeline with additional capabilities — web search, URL fetching, and more — without requiring custom code in Atelier.
-Each MCP server runs as a container in the cluster and exposes tools that the AI can use during app generation.
+MCP (Model Context Protocol) servers extend Atelier’s AI surfaces with additional capabilities — web search, URL fetching, message sending, and more — without requiring custom code in Atelier.
+Each MCP server runs as a container in the cluster and exposes tools that Nova can call in chat and that the alert system can use as outbound channels.

 Accessing MCP Servers